Zimpto/Bingo/README.md

 - 📄 Generates **any number** of Bingo sheets by passing the desired count as an argument.
 - 🧩 Each sheet contains **five 3×9 rectangles**, differing from the standard six-grid layout.
-- 🖼️ Outputs the Bingo sheets as images, ready for printing or sharing.
+- 🖼️ Outputs the Bingo sheets as PDFs, ready for printing out as DinA4.

 ## 🛠️ How It Works